-Looking back, I can say, I had symptoms but I didn’t want to admit it or didn’t want to connect the dots.
+Looking back, I can say I had symptoms, but I wanted to avoid admitting it or didn’t want to connect the dots.
 After the diagnosis, we found out I had an acute HIV infection.
 It was like horrible flu, with nausea and diarrhea.
 But when I went to my GP at an earlier point and I explained all my symptoms, nobody made an HIV test.
 Instead, they transferred me to a specialist for gastroenterology.
-Also there, nobody made an HIV test.
+Also, there, nobody made an HIV test.
 Until the point where I thought to myself that I should get tested.
-So I went to one of these anonymous checkpoints.
+So, I went to one of these anonymous checkpoints.
 It went positive quite immediately.
 It was a shocking experience.

 What was your and your family’s reaction?

-By sharing their stories, we get to understand the daily lives of couples that are running a business together, that are activists for freedom and equality together, that are facing everyday problems together or that simply are what they actually are, two people in love.
+By sharing their stories, we learn about the daily lives of couples running a business together that are activists for freedom and equality together, facing everyday problems together, or that is what they are actually two people in love.
 We want them to be seen – by sharing their stories.

 How did you get involved in LGBT and HIV/Aids activism?

 In 2013 Putin signed the anti-propaganda law in Russia.
-Half a year later the Olympic Winter Games took place in Sotchi.
-A lot of voices claimed back that that sponsorships by big companies should be withdrawn.
-I wrote a message to Coca-Cola about it which just led to one of these typical political responses.
+Half a year later, the Olympic Winter Games took place in Sotchi.
+Many voices claimed back than that sponsorships by big companies should be withdrawn.
+I wrote a message to Coca-Cola about it, which just led to one of these typical political responses.
 And this pissed me off.
 This was probably the first moment when I understood how privileged my life is.
-As a white, male, cis-gender person I can do whatever I like.
+As a white, male, cis-gender person, I can do whatever I like.
 But there are people out there who cannot do the same.
 I felt powerless and furious at the same time.
-I wanted to get that off my chest and the only thing I knew back then was how to make videos.
-So I made this video which is called ‘Dear Russia, it is not okay’.
-It went viral, it was shared everywhere, I was interviewed by Huffington Post.
-And I have to admit all this attention sort of got to my head.
+I wanted to get that off my chest, and the only thing I knew back then was how to make videos.
+So, I made this video which is called “Dear Russia, it is not okay.”
+It went viral.
+People shared it everywhere, and I was interviewed by Huffington Post.
+And I have to admit all this attention got to my head.

-In 2014 I received the Axgil (Danish Rainbow Awards) Activist Award and I was sitting at a table with all the other award-winners that had invested years of their lives into activism and I realized that I need to do more to have a real impact.
-I promised to myself, from now on, when I do something, it needed to add value.
+In 2014 I received the Axgil (Danish Rainbow Awards) Activist Award, and I was sitting at a table with all the other award-winners that had invested years of their lives into activism, and I realized that I need to do more to have a real impact.
+So I promised myself, from now on, when I do something, it needed to add value.
 Real value.

-In the same year, I caught HIV and suddenly I found myself being in the minority.
+In the same year, I caught HIV, and suddenly, I found myself being in the minority.
 I did not want attention on me at that point.
-Back then the topic was still sort of taboo.
+Back then, the topic was still sort of taboo.
 But that was also when I realized how important it is to make your voice hear.
-Because I had no person to go to for help or answers because I didn’t know anybody who was in the same situation.
-This became my motivation because I didn’t want others to feel as lonely with their HIV as I felt at that moment.
+Because I had no person to go to for help or answers because I didn’t know anybody in the same situation, this became my motivation because I didn’t want others to feel as lonely with their HIV as I felt.

 What kind of campaigns does your activism involve?